 Studies have shown that women who are overweight tend to have higher aromatase levels in their breast tissue.
 Researchers think that exercise combined with a plant-based diet may help slow the growth of cancer by decreasing aromatase levels, promoting other positive changes in the body, and causing weight loss.

 Participants in this study will be assigned to either the counseling group or the intervention group.
-Those in the counseling group will receive a home-based general physical activity program and nutrition counseling for 6 months (24 weeks).
-Those in the intervention group will participate in walking sessions up to 7 times a week and follow a plant-based diet for 6 months.
+Those in the counseling group will receive a home-based, self-guided physical activity program and nutrition counseling for 6 months (24 weeks).
+Those in the intervention group will participate in video-supervised exercise (treadmill walking sessions) up to 7 times a week plus the Plantable program (www.plantable.com).
+Plantable is a program that combines nutrition education and behavioral coaching with fully prepared, whole food, plant-based meal delivery.
 Participants in both groups will receive a treadmill for home use and have two breast tissue biopsies as part of this study.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: